Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/5DebugResources.md

   * Reading the ERROR_STATUS 160-bit register provides key error information to help isolate the root cause for boot issues.
     * BootROM first and last errors are captured.
-Refer to the Versal ACAP Technical Reference Manual [(AM011)](https://www.xilinx.com/support/documentation/architecture-manuals/am011-versal-acap-trm.pdf) for information on the next steps.
+Refer to the Versal Adaptive SoC Technical Reference Manual [(AM011)](https://www.xilinx.com/support/documentation/architecture-manuals/am011-versal-acap-trm.pdf) for information on the next steps.
     * PLM Major errors are captured.
-Refer to the Versal ACAP System Software Developers User Guide [(UG1304)](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1304-versal-acap-ssdg.pdf) for the PLM Major Error Codes.
+Refer to the Versal Adaptive SoC System Software Developers User Guide [(UG1304)](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1304-versal-acap-ssdg.pdf) for the PLM Major Error Codes.
     * PLM Minor errors are captured.
 Refer to the associated library/driver or register for minor error detail.
     * Block errors, correctable or non-correctable, are captured.
 Refer to the specific block user guide for more detail on correctable errors and associated registers.

-Versal ACAP devices have specific identification checks that prevent the incorrect device type or device version (ES1 vs. production) from being programmed.
+Versal Adaptive SoC devices have specific identification checks that prevent the incorrect device type or device version (ES1 vs. production) from being programmed.
 The device IDCODE should be confirmed if boot errors are encountered when programming the PDI.

-## Checking the Device Identifiers
+### Checking the Device Identifiers
   * Reading the IDCODE Register- This 32-bit register stores the device identification base family and revision (VCK190 production IDCODE is 0x14CA8093).

   * Reading the EXTENDED_IDCODE- This 32-bit register is an extension to the IDCODE.
 14 bits in this register define the Versal code extension (VCK190 production EXTENDED_IDCODE is [27:14]=0000 0000 0000 01).

   * Reading the DNA- This 128 bit register uniquely identifies the device.

-# Boot Status and PLM Error Codes
+## Boot Status and PLM Error Codes

 Vivado Hardware Manager or xsct can be used to read registers when a boot failure is identified.
 This section shows the JTAG_STATUS and ERROR_STATUS successful boot reading along with a few error code examples.
 Example PLM logs are also provided for error examples and proceeding with debug.

-### Example before PDI device program - JTAG_STATUS Read
+#### Example before PDI device program - JTAG_STATUS Read
 ```
 xsct% connect
 xsct% ta 1